amoschoomy/calendar/test-strategy.md

 # Test Strategy for Functionalties of Calendar.py

-Note: This test suite assumes that the Google Calendar API is thoroughly tested and does not contain any bugs/errors, mocking is used whenever we require any calls to the google calendar API
+Note #1: This test suite assumes that the Google Calendar API is thoroughly tested and does not contain any bugs/errors.

+Note #2: Mocking is used whenever we require any calls to the Google Calendar API and when requiring user inputs

+Note #3: We have both a CLI and a GUI, this test suite is for the CLI, to see test strategies for the GUI see test-strategy-GUI.md

 **Strategy for Viewing Upcoming Events**